ThomNardou/P_OO-SpaceInvaders/README.md

 ## Description

-Space Invader in C# is a modern reinterpretation of the famous classic arcade game.
+Space Invader in C# is a reinterpretation of the famous classic arcade game.
 This project was created as part of an apprenticeship in C# and game programming.
 The game features invading alien ships, an Earth spaceship and old-fashioned Earth defense.

 ## Main features